Maquette for Reclining Figure, Conceived in 1945

 4 1/8 x 6 7/8 x 3 1/8 in, 10.2 x 17.4 x 7.7 cm

-At the end of the Second World War, Henry Moore was at the most important and influential stage of his career and took on several major outdoor sculpture commissions including...
+At the end of the Second World War, Henry Moore was at one of the most important and influential stages in his career, taking on several major outdoor sculpture commissions...

 Moos Gallery, Toronto

 Nelson & Happy Rockefeller (acquired from the above 27 December 1963)